conan-io/docs/tutorial/consuming_packages/the_flexibility_of_conanfile_py.rst

 Then, after the ``conan install`` step, all those resource files will be copied locally, allowing you to use them in your project's build process.
-For a comprehensive example of how to import files from a package in the ``generate()`` method, you can refer to the `blog post about using the Dear ImGui library
+For a complete example of how to import files from a package in the ``generate()`` method, you can refer to the `blog post about using the Dear ImGui library
 <https://blog.conan.io/2019/06/26/An-introduction-to-the-Dear-ImGui-library.html>`, which